Morris Stroud

 Morris Stroud Jr. (May 17, 1946 – October 17, 2016) was an American professional football tight end for the Kansas City Chiefs from 1969 to 1974.
 He did not play in the 1969 regular season but was on the roster for the 1969 AFL Championship Game.
 At 6 foot 10 inches tall, Stroud is believed to have been the tallest tight end, and the second tallest player at any position, in the history of the NFL.
-Morris Stroud, a formidable presence on the field, clocked an impressive 4.57-second 40-yard dash during his tenure with the Kansas City Chiefs.
-Standing at an imposing height of 6 feet 10 inches and weighing around 250 pounds, Stroud combined remarkable speed with his sizeable frame, creating a unique and terrifying challenge for defenders.
+Morris Stroud, a presence on the field, clocked a 4.57-second 40-yard dash during his tenure with the Kansas City Chiefs.
+Standing at a height of 6 feet 10 inches and weighing around 250 pounds, Stroud combined his speed with sizeable frame to make him stand out on the field.

 His quickness allowed him to cover ground faster than most players of his size, which was particularly advantageous in both the passing game and when blocking on runs.
 Stroud's agility and speed enabled him to maneuver past defenders, creating mismatches that defensive coordinators struggled to address.
 On many occasions, defenders found themselves at a significant disadvantage, as Stroud's combination of speed and size made him an unstoppable force.

 As a tight end, he was not only a reliable target for quarterbacks but also a significant contributor to the Chiefs' offense.
 His ability to sprint past linebackers and safety defenders led to numerous big plays, as he could stretch the field and exploit defensive coverage.
 The dual threat of his speed and size left opponents constantly on edge, knowing that they had to account for him at all times.
 Ultimately, Morris Stroud's electrifying abilities on the field were a key component of the Chiefs' offense and a reason why he terrorized defenders throughout his time with the team.

 As a student at Clark Atlanta University, a historically black college in Atlanta, Georgia, the Miami, Florida-born Stroud was a center and power forward on the Panthers' basketball team.
 Despite Stroud having little experience in football, Chiefs head coach Hank Stram selected him in the third round of the 1969 NFL/AFL draft as a tight end.

 In five seasons between 1970 and 1974, Stroud caught 54 passes for 977 yards, seven touchdowns, and averaged 18.1 yards per reception.
 However, Stroud became a notable special teams player—specifically at blocking field goals.
 On many opponents' field goal attempts, Stroud lined up under the goalposts and tried to deflect the ball as it came down.
 Later rule changes led to the adoption of Rule 12, Section 3, Article 1 (informally known as the "Stroud Rule") that prohibits goaltending: "Goal tending by any player leaping up to deflect a kick as it passes above the crossbar of a goal post is prohibited.
 The referee may award 3 points for a palpably unfair act".

 Stroud died on October 17, 2016, in Kansas City, Missouri.